 - If you type two hyphens, Word will automatically change them to an em dash (unless this AutoCorrect option has been disabled on the computer you are using).

-- American Psychological Association, 2010, Publication manual of the American Psychological Association, 6th edn, APA, Washington, DC.
+American Psychological Association, 2020, Publication manual of the American Psychological Association, 7th edn, American Psychological Association, Washington, DC.

 University of Chicago Press, 2017, The Chicago manual of style, 17th edn, Chicago, University of Chicago Press.

 APSC (Australian Public Service Commission) (2021) Australian Government Style Manual, stylemanual.gov.au.